Your Shopify theme can sell a t-shirt fine but chokes on weekly egg subscriptions and frozen-berry pickup windows

 The fix: shopify built for Chilliwack, not rented

 Custom Shopify work, theme development plus targeted app logic, makes the store match how your farm actually fulfills: pickup windows tied to your hours, frozen items shipping only on cold-safe days, subscriptions that pause for the season, and tickets that behave like tickets, not products.
 You keep Shopify's payments and admin while the experience fits a farm-gate operation.
-It connects cleanly to your POS system, inventory management, and booking software.
+It connects cleanly to your POS (Point of Sale) system, inventory management, and booking software.

 - You sell perishable, frozen, subscription, and ticketed products from one store